esplinr/svn-github-mirrors/README.md

 Note
 ----
-* Caution: It is easy to mess up the local repository after the mirror has started in such a way that the Git IDs change.
-This essentially trashes your GitHub mirror and forces you to start over, which is very inconvenient for anyone who is following your mirror.
+* Caution: When working with git svn, it is possible to make changes that irreversibly destroy the connection betwen GitHub and SVN.
+Then the only way to recover is to start again, which would which would create new git-ids and mess up any clones, forks, or pull requests from the GitHub repository.
 * The update script can take hours to complete, even with few changes.
 This is due to svn2git needing to enumerate each tag for each revision, as well as the Git garbage collector being called both by svn2git and BFG.